mammykins/datasciencecoursera/README.md

    each variable for each activity and each subject.

 ##How it goes about it:
-|assumption UCI data folder in wd
+#assumption UCI data folder in wd

-First tehs script checks all packages are installed and loaded necessary.
+First the script checks all packages are installed and loaded as necessary.

-The x train data is rbind onto xtest.
+1. The x train data is rbind onto xtest.
-Appropriate column labels are defined based on features.txt Subject and activity are cbind onto end creating 563 variables total.
+2. Appropriate column labels are defined based on features.txt
+3. Subject and activity are cbind onto end creating 563 variables total.
-Renamed as subject and activity.
+4. Renamed as subject and activity.
-Variables with mean and std selected using grep.
+5. Variables with mean and std selected using grep.
-Woops we lost subject and activity but as order hasnt changed we just re-append it. grouped or subsetted by activity, activity_description column added with appropriate character name given. rebound the new subsets using rbind, removed the old activity column.
+6. Woops we lost subject and activity but as order hasnt changed we just re-append it.
+7. grouped or subsetted by activity, activity_description column added with appropriate character name given.
+8. rebound the new subsets using rbind, removed the old activity column.
-Melted the data and reordered using subject and activity_description.
+9. Melted the data and reordered using subject and activity_description.
-Wrote as table.
+10.Wrote as table.
 ##output
-#tidy_data.txt
+tidy_data.txt